polkadot-developers/polkadot-docs/develop/integrations/indexers.md

     ---

-    Subsquid is a data network that allows rapid and cost-efficient retrieval of blockchain data from 100+ chains using Subsquid’s decentralized data lake and open-source SDK.
-In simple terms, Subsquid can be thought of as an ETL (extract, transform, and load) tool with a GraphQL server included.
+    Subsquid is a data network that allows rapid and cost-efficient retrieval of blockchain data from 100+ chains using Subsquid's decentralized data lake and open-source SDK.
+In simple terms, Subsquid can be considered an ETL (extract, transform, and load) tool with a GraphQL server included.
 It enables comprehensive filtering, pagination, and even full-text search capabilities.
-Subsquid has native and full support for both EVM and Substrate data, even within the same project.
+Subsquid has native and full support for EVM and Substrate data, even within the same project.

     [:octicons-arrow-right-24: Reference](https://www.sqd.dev/){target=\_blank}